A Complete Guide to Corrosion Monitoring

 In process-intensive industries such as the Chemicals industry, where work is done in refineries or plants which require the use of large storage containers for potentially volatile substances, corrosion can present huge annual costs in terms of damaged equipment.

-Corrosion monitoring can help companies avoid these expenses by contributing to the longevity of equipment and assets.
+Corrosion monitoring systems can help companies avoid these expenses by contributing to the longevity of equipment and assets.

 In addition to helping prevent accidents and cut costs, corrosion monitoring can improve the efficiency of industrial operations by: